 - If you are unemployed and married to a US citizen, you need to submit:

 - Your spouse’s Confirmation of Employment.
 This document should be issued by the employer of your spouse and must indicate details as the position held by your spouse within the company, as well as the starting date.

 - An officially translated marriage certificate.
 If your marriage certificate is not in English, translation is required.
 This translation must be certified as a true copy by the Embassy of the country where the marriage took place or by the Legalization Bureau of the Foreign Office in US.
 In case this Certificate was issued outside the EU, it must bear a stamp by the Foreign Office of the issuing country, or its Embassy in the US.

-In addition, you will have to gather specific documents for the visa you are applying for, as following:
+In addition, you will have to gather specific documents depending on the purpose of your visit.

 Remember that despite the fact the Schengen states have a common visa policy, some of the countries may have extra requirements.

-A Schengen visa interview is a meeting of the applicant with a visa consular at the appointment center.
 The interview lasts around ten minutes.
-Throughout this time, you will have to submit the required documents and answer to the questions the visa interviewer asks.
+Throughout this time, you will have to answer the questions the visa interviewer asks.

 The fees for a Schengen visa are the same, no matter where you are applying from.
 Currently, the fee for a Schengen visa for adults is $69 and $40 for children under 12.
-Children below the age of 6, do not have to pay any fees.
+Children below the age of 6, are exempt.

 In addition, there are categories of people who are exempt from paying the fee, or who only have to pay a lower fee.
 Check the Schengen visa fees for more!